JosueFlores777/EquinoccioHotel/README.md

-# Project: Responsive Hotel Website for Equinoxx Hotel (SayHello Agency)
+# Project: Responsive Hotel Website for Equinoccio Hotel (SayHello Agency)

 This project showcases a responsive website built with HTML, CSS, and JavaScript libraries to provide a captivating online presence for the Equinoxx Hotel in El Salvador, created for the SayHello Agency.